sashastadler/crunge-notes/Notes/Quests/Missing Mayor - Mayor on the Move.md

 ### Conclusion

 Fought people from the Empire.
-Might attack [Green Orchard](../Locations/Green%20Orchard.md) in a month's time.
+Met [[Marcus Pontius Aquila]].
+The Empire might attack [Green Orchard](../Locations/Green%20Orchard.md) in a month's time.
 Need to [[Guard Green Orchard]].
+Gathering allies in the town to help with the possible attack.

+"480 armed and fighting men, full cohort, if we displease the empire, \[Quentin is] strong but you won't survive, take the token of friendship and dont let it go"